 - Keeping the VU community informed of important developments.

-- Victoria University (VU) researchers, led by Professor Vasso Apostolopoulos, are on the right path to find a COVID-19 vaccine.
-VU has launched an appeal to fast-track the research from the laboratory to trials.
+- Researching vaccine options with VU researchers, led by Professor Vasso Apostolopoulos, on the right path to find a COVID-19 vaccine.
+Support our appeal to fast-track the research from the laboratory to trials.

-- Launched an appeal to provide financial support to students and are matching donations, dollar for dollar.
+- Providing financial support to students through our appeal and matching donations, dollar for dollar.
 Give to our student appeal.

 - Implementing measures to mitigate an outbreak, including measures around health, hygiene, and general wellbeing of the VU community.